mmasoumipy/GreyBox/README.md

-This project packages a small end-to-end workflow for training an ensemble diabetes risk model, serving calibrated predictions with uncertainty estimates, and providing an interactive Streamlit UI for what-if analysis.
+This project packages a small end-to-end workflow for training an ensemble stress risk model, serving calibrated predictions with uncertainty estimates, and providing an interactive Streamlit UI for what-if analysis.